1928 Okeechobee hurricane

 Around midday on September 13, the storm strengthened into a Category 5 hurricane and peaked with sustained winds of 160 mph.
 About six hours later, the system made landfall in Puerto Rico; it remains the only tropical cyclone on record to strike the island at Category 5 intensity.
 Very strong winds resulted in severe damage in Puerto Rico; 24,728 homes were destroyed and 192,444 were damaged throughout the island, leaving over 500,000 people homeless.
 Heavy rainfall also led to extreme damage to vegetation and agriculture.
 On Puerto Rico alone, there were 312 deaths and about US$50 million ($ million today) in damage.
 While crossing the island and emerging into the Atlantic, the storm weakened slightly, falling to Category 4 intensity.
 It began crossing through the Bahamas on September 16, where it resulted in 18 fatalities.

 The storm made landfall near West Palm Beach, Florida, early on September 17, with winds of 145 mph.
 In the city, more than 1,711 homes were destroyed; the effects were most severe around Lake Okeechobee.
 The storm surge caused water to pour out of the southern edge of the lake, flooding hundreds of square miles to depths as great as 20 ft.
 Numerous houses and buildings were swept away in the cities of Belle Glade, Canal Point, Chosen, Pahokee, and South Bay, Florida.
-At least 2,500 people drowned, while damage was estimated at $25 million.
+At least 2,500 people drowned, while damage was estimated at $25 million ($ million today).
 The system weakened significantly while crossing Florida, falling to Category 1 intensity late on September 17.
 It curved north-northeast and briefly emerged into the Atlantic on September 18, but soon made another landfall near Edisto Island, South Carolina, with winds of 85 mph.
 Early on the following day, the system weakened to a tropical storm and became an extratropical cyclone over North Carolina hours later.
-Overall, the hurricane caused $100 million in damage and killed at least 4,112 people.
+Overall, the hurricane caused $100 million in damage ($ million today) and killed at least 4,114 people.